emertechie/express-local-auth/README.md

 **NOTE**: The examples below assume you are using sessions.
 If not, see the [Error Handling](#error-handling) section below for how to handle errors correctly.

+Details of individual routes below.
+Also, take a look at the working [sample](samples/server-side-views/index.js) provided.

 ## Login